Where in the World is the World? The Bible and Cosmic Geocentrism

 - The Genesis Cosmogony

-In verses 6-8 we have the creation of the expanse (or Firmament).
+In verses 6-8 we have the creation of the expanse (or firmament).
 This begins the account of the creation of the heavens, mentioned in verses 1 and 8.
-Here we can readily envision God separating or pushing back the waters in such a way as to create spherically concentric envelopes of: 1) air, 2) clouds (or water vapor), 3) space, and (perhaps) 4) water or ice serving as the outermost edge and boundary of the universe.
-In other words, the passage gives us a strong impression of the Earth-centered sphericity of the universe.
+Here we can readily envision God separating or pushing back the waters in such a way as to create spherically concentric envelopes of: 1) air, 2) clouds (or water vapor), 3) space, and 4) water or ice serving as the outermost edge and boundary of the universe.
+In other words, this passage gives us a strong impression of the Earth-centered sphericity of the universe.